psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Previously: Choosing to update to .NET 8 for improved performance and extended support

 ## Current Challenges
-- Ensuring the CG calculation methods handle all aircraft loading scenarios correctly
-- Balancing accuracy with performance in the CG calculations
+- Ensuring proper integration with Prosim's native loadsheet functionality
-- Handling edge cases in the weight distribution calculations
+- Handling potential errors or edge cases in the loadsheet generation process
+- Maintaining compatibility with future updates to Prosim's loadsheet system
-- Ensuring proper synchronization of weight data between Prosim and GSX
+- Ensuring proper error handling and recovery for loadsheet generation failures
-- Validating the accuracy of the MAC percentage calculations
 - Ensuring the event aggregator system handles all edge cases properly
 - Managing the lifecycle of event subscriptions to prevent memory leaks
 - Balancing event publishing frequency with performance considerations